DNA: Proximal Policy Optimization with a Dual Network Architecture: Results under Rainbow DQN Style Environmental Settings.

 The GAE advantage estimate is defined as an exponentially weighted sum of these $A^{(k)}$'s as follows

 as required.

-\section{Results under Rainbow DQN style environmental settings.}
+\section{Results under Rainbow DQN Style Environmental Settings.}

 In our main study, we compared DNA to PPO on the Atari-5 benchmark under the recommended settings given by \cite{machado2018revisiting}.
-Many prior results have been generated using the simpler, non-stochastic version of the environments and domain-specific knowledge, such as loss of life as a terminal state and a custom clipped reward modifier.
+Many prior results have been generated using the simpler, non-stochastic version of the environments and with domain-specific knowledge, such as loss of life as a terminal state and a custom clipped reward modifier.
 We evaluated DNA and our implementation of PPO here in the simplified environments and found a modest improvement under these settings.
 We provide these results for better comparison against previous works.

-In these experiments we did not use reward clipping. \textit{Reward clipping} is a domain-specific reward modification that reduces all positive rewards to +1 and all negative rewards to -1.
+In these experiments we did not use reward clipping.
+Reward clipping is a domain-specific reward modification that reduces all positive rewards to +1 and all negative rewards to -1.
 We were concerned that clipping rewards would bias the algorithm, as the agent is optimizing a reward structure that may not match the true rewards of the game.
-It might be that reward clipping\footnote{Or squashing the value function, see Appendix A of \cite{badia2020agent57}.} may be necessary for Deep Q-learning approaches to reduce high variance returns.
-However, we have not found this an advantage over reward normalization for PPO or DNA.
+It could be that reward clipping may be necessary for Deep Q-learning approaches to reduce high variance returns.\footnote{Or squashing the value function, see Appendix A of \cite{badia2020agent57}.} However, we have not found this to be an advantage over reward normalization for PPO or DNA.

-We found that DNA outperformed Rainbow DQN on all five environments, and obtained a better Atari-5 score after just 49M environmental steps.
+We found that DNA outperformed Rainbow DQN on all five environments, and obtained a better Atari-5 score after just 49M environmental frames.
 Proximal Policy Optimization, with a single policy update, also outperformed Rainbow DQN on this task.